-Each of the IA faculty will offer you a professional, responsible, and informed point of view.
+The IA faculty instructor will offer you a professional, responsible, and informed point of view.
 Once you have listened to this view, it is then your responsibility to decide how you will proceed.
 The faculty expect that each of the IA courses you have taken during the past three years will inform your design decisions.

-It is also expected that you will be more productive during the course of this Thesis project than in any of your previous studio projects.
+It is expected that you will be more productive during the course of this Thesis project than in any of your previous studio projects.
 The faculty encourage, expect, and in fact, require, that you conduct your design exploration, documentation, and presentation, of your Thesis project at a level of productivity, and design sophistication that is the best you have ever done.